CS

 Who Should Buy Which?

-Buy the GWM Haval H6GT if: You prioritise performance, value a longer warranty, need stronger towing, or prefer GWM's approach to design and ownership experience.
+Buy the GWM Haval H6GT if: You want the lower entry price, prioritise performance, value a longer warranty, need stronger towing, or prefer GWM's approach to design and ownership experience.

 Buy the CUPRA Terramar if: You need more boot space, want lower running costs, or prefer CUPRA's approach to design and ownership experience.